2403 Program Coordinator, Citizenship and Service Learning

 Education: A Bachelor's degree is required and a Master's degree is preferred.

 Experience: At least two years of work experience in community relations, volunteer engagement or related areas is required.
 Previous successful experience in collaborating with businesses and/or not-for-profit agencies is required.
 Teaching experience in a higher education environment is preferred.

-Skills: Strong verbal and written communication skills as well as excellent interpersonal skills are required; the ability to work effectively with faculty members across campus is required.
+Skills: Strong verbal and written communication skills are required; public speaking skills preferred.
+Excellent interpersonal skills are required; the ability to work effectively with faculty members across campus is required.
 Computer literacy is required.
-Evidence of being a self-starter with the ability to work with minimal supervision.
+Must be a self-starter with the ability to work with minimal supervision.
 Organizational, management, and supervisory skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Familiarity with college student life issues is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists the CASL Director to ensure that the Citizenship and Service-Learning program achieves its stated goals by recruiting community partners who work cooperatively with faculty in placing students in a variety of community service experiences as part of the course work in selected classes and recruiting students for program participation.
+3. Assists the CASL Director to ensure that the Citizenship and Service-Learning program achieves its stated goals by recruiting community partners who work cooperatively with faculty in placing students in a variety of direct and/or indirect service experiences as part of the course work in selected classes and recruiting students for program participation.

-The Program Coordinator of the Citizenship and Service Learning Program is supervised by the Director of Citizenship and Service Learning and supervises graduate assistants and student employees.
+The Program Coordinator, Citizenship and Service Learning is supervised by the Director of Citizenship and Service Learning and supervises graduate assistants and student employees.